D. D. Lapang

-Donwa Dethwelson Lapang (10 April 1934 – 12 September 2025) was an Indian politician from Meghalaya who was the Chief Minister of Meghalaya.
+Donwa Dethwelson Lapang (10 April 1934 – 12 September 2025) was an Indian politician from Meghalaya who served as Chief Minister of Meghalaya.

 Life and career

 Lapang was born on 10 April 1934.
 He started his life as a road labourer and worked his way up to become Sub-Inspector of schools.
 His father's name was Donwa War.
 In 1958, he married Amethyst Lynda Jomes Blah.

 In 1972, he became MLA (Member of Legislative Assembly) from Nongpoh as an independent candidate.
-And later in 1992 to February 1993, he became the Chief Minister of Meghalaya.
+In 1992, he became the Chief Minister of Meghalaya, serving until February 1993.
 On 4 March 2003, he was again sworn in as Chief Minister.
-He resigned from the position on 15 June 2006 due to dissidence in the coalition government.
+He resigned from the position on 15 June 2006 due to dissent in the coalition government.

 He took office as Chief Minister again in March 2007.
 His party, the Indian National Congress, won a plurality of seats in the March 2008 state legislative election, and Lapang was sworn in as Chief Minister on 10 March 2008, but with the support of only 28 members of the 60 seat legislature, he resigned on 19 March.

 Lapang became chief minister for a fourth time on 13 May 2009, after the state was under President's Rule for two months, and resigned on 19 April 2010.

 Lapang died on 12 September 2025 in Shillong, at the age of 91.